ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

 * Now you may want to add a bit of blur to make things readable in the `container__037ed`.
   However, discord uses electron, and we have found it to work differently on different OS, and the window manager of your OS also plays a vital role here.
-  So, the below css snippet may or may not work properly (*Translucence is enabled in window manager level*).
+  So, the below CSS snippet may or may not work properly (*Translucence is enabled in window manager level*).
   In case it does not work, it will at least make the `container__037ed` basically that region a bit darker.